klayf96/firebolt/README.md

-# firebolt
+# firebolt - Personal project for MiniLab
-mini lab - firebolt project
+A repository of modeling assets